Property Value Appeals Board

 Timeframe

-Hearings generally begin in February and continue until completed, but no later than April 15, 2024.
+Hearings generally begin in February and continue until completed, but no later than April 15, 2026.
 Hearings are scheduled for 20 minutes (unless a petitioner has several petitions and/or prior arrangements have been made with the board clerk).

 The 20-minute hearing is comprised of the board reviewing both the Assessor's and your information, your presentation of evidence, questions and the decision.
 Please plan to present your evidence and answer any questions the board may have in that amount of time.

-Because the board's time frame is regulated by law, notification of your hearing date and time is usually mailed only 5 days in advance of the hearing date.
+Because the board's time frame is regulated by law, notification of your hearing date and time is mailed at least 5 days in advance of the hearing date.
 Therefore, please prepare any evidence now which you may wish to present at the hearing.
 Submitting your evidence with your petition, or shortly thereafter, will expedite the decision on your appeal.
 If you plan to have someone represent you at the hearing, contact that person immediately so he/she will be ready for the hearing when it is scheduled, and fill out an "Authorization to Represent" form.

 Procedure